-Beverly G. Hagerdon, Chief of Party, Sri Lanka
+Beverly G. Hagerdon, Country Director, Sri Lanka

-Previously as IFES Maldives Chief of party, Hagerdon oversaw the Maldives Women and Youth Program in working with national civil society organizations, state institutions and other local partners to provide civic education for young people, promote women’s political participation and advance the integrity of electoral and political processes through electoral reform.
-As former IFES Philippines Chief of Party, she coordinated with the Bangsamoro Transition Commission, Republic of the Philippines Commission on Elections (COMELEC), civil society and other stakeholders to support democratic transition in the Bangsamoro and the implementation of national electoral modernization and reform programs.
-As Senior Electoral Expert, Hagerdon contributed to ongoing programming in Papua New Guinea, Bangladesh and Cambodia while also giving presentations on electoral reform issues in South Africa and Indonesia.
+Previously as IFES Maldives chief of party, Hagerdon oversaw the "Maldives Women and Youth Program" in working with national civil society organizations, state institutions and other local partners to provide civic education for young people, promote women’s political participation and advance the integrity of electoral and political processes through electoral reform.
+As former IFES Philippines chief of party, she coordinated with the Bangsamoro Transition Commission, Republic of the Philippines Commission on Elections, civil society and other stakeholders to support democratic transition in the Bangsamoro and the implementation of national electoral modernization and reform programs.
+As senior electoral expert, Hagerdon contributed to ongoing programming in Bangladesh, Cambodia and Papua New Guinea while also giving presentations on electoral reform issues in Indonesia and South Africa.
 She has liaised with the National Election Commission of South Korea on the Association of World Election Bodies, while also working in support of regional election bodies such as the Association of Central and Eastern European Election Officials and the Association of Asian Electoral Authorities.

-Hagerdon previously held the position of Chief of Party in IFES’ former Sarajevo, Bosnia and Herzegovina office where she championed the establishment of the Association of Election Officials in Bosnia and Herzegovina and conducted capacity-building programs for municipal election officials.
-Hagerdon began her career in election administration and management with the Organization for Security and Co-operation in Europe's Mission to Bosnia and Herzegovina in 1997 where she worked in operations to conduct three electoral exercises, and designed and implemented professional development programs.
-She has also served as Head of Operations for the International Organization for Migration's Out-of-Country Registration and Voting Program for the Afghanistan presidential elections in 2004, as well as Senior Operations Officer for the Out-of-Country Voting Program for the Iraqi National Elections in 2005.
+Hagerdon previously held the position of chief of party in IFES’ former Sarajevo, Bosnia and Herzegovina, office, where she championed the establishment of the Association of Election Officials in Bosnia and Herzegovina and conducted capacity-building programs for municipal election officials.
+Hagerdon began her career in election administration and management with the Organization for Security and Co-operation in Europe's Mission to Bosnia and Herzegovina in 1997, where she worked in operations to conduct three electoral exercises and designed and implemented professional development programs.
+She has also served as head of operations for the International Organization for Migration's "Out-of-Country Registration and Voting Program" for the Afghanistan presidential election in 2004, as well as senior operations officer for the "Out-of-Country Voting Program" for the Iraqi national elections in 2005.
 She has observed elections in Armenia, Croatia, Papua New Guinea, the Philippines and the United States.